annotation/text-fabric/docs/Api/App.md

     ??? info "node"
         a node of arbitrary type.

+    ??? info "full"
+        True or False.
+        Normally `pretty(n)` only displays a summary of `n` if `n` is big, i.e. it has a type bigger than the *condense type*.
+        If you still want to see the whole big object, pass True: `pretty(n, full=True)`.

+        ??? hint "condense type"
+            Alternatively, you could have said `pretty(n, condenseType='xxx')` with `xxx` a big enough type, but this is a bit clumsy.

     ??? info "extraFeatures, tupleFeatures"
         These display parameters govern which extra features will be displayed in pretty